best walks in the peak district

 Starting Point: Edale Car Park

-I couldn’t write a list of the best Peak District Walks without including Kinder Scout.
+It wouldn’t be a list of the best Peak District Walks without including Kinder Scout.
 On a clear day, the views from the Kinder Plateau are out of this world.
-I would avoid this one in poor visibility, not only for that reason but because it can be disorientating and dangerous.

 5. Winnats Pass Walk